Problem: 'I see MAC addresses - why don't I see IP addresses

 generally do not track/record/monitor IP addresses of connected devices unless

-switch is a core switch like a Cisco 6509 or a Nexus.
+switch is a layer 3 or core switch like a Cisco 6509 or a Nexus.
 In order to get the IP addresses, we

 gather ARP tables which we use to match MAC addresses to IP addresses,

 There is no